SkiFire13/master-thesis/chapters/algorithm.typ

 // Note: when expanding from p1 nodes the most favourable valuation becomes
 // the "smallest" one.
 // TODO: maybe do something smart with nodes in the expansion too?
+// TODO: this means that subsequent expansions without recomputing valuations
+//       will see stale/wrong valuations unless we reached a vertex with no
+//       improving successors.